Returning to work while breastfeeding

 Suitable rest facilities

-The Workplace (Health, Safety and Welfare) Regulations specify that breastfeeding women must have suitable facilities to rest.
+Regulation 25 of The Workplace (Health, Safety and Welfare) Regulations 1992 specifies that employers must provide breastfeeding women suitable facilities to rest, and to provide sufficient rest and meal breaks.
 The regulations do not state what this includes, but you should talk to your employer about finding somewhere suitable.
 Toilets are not regarded as suitable.

 The failure to provide somewhere suitable can lead to potential legal claims – see further below.